 We have thousands of happy customers, but there are a few things we like to make customers aware of prior to investing in a system to ensure complete transparency regarding the systems capabilities.

 If you can already get fibre or currently get download speeds consistently above 2Mbps then satellite broadband probably isn’t the right solution for you.
 You should review the fibre options within your area or contact your current provider about any performance issues you are experiencing.

-Very rarely but sometimes when there are electrical storms in the vicinity of the satellite hub (varies according to network but for example with Tooway this is in Turin, SES Luxembourg), not your equipment at home.
-Really extremely heavy rainfall or snow can have a temporary impact locally whilst it’s falling but this degree of occurrence is perhaps a only handful of times per year in the UK.
+Very rarely but sometimes when there are electrical storms in the vicinity of the satellite hub (varies according to the network but for example, with Tooway this is in Turin, SES Luxembourg), not your equipment at home.
+Really extremely heavy rainfall or snow can have a temporary impact locally whilst it’s falling but this degree of occurrence is perhaps an only handful of times per year in the UK.

 Satellite broadband has a longer latency than fibre or ADSL.
 This does not impact day to day use such as browsing and emailing or even VOIP or streaming significantly but it’s not good for this type of gaming due to the extra delay.
 If this type of gaming is key for you then satellite is not the solution.
 However, many of our customers have little alternative due to their location and accept that they have to do their gaming elsewhere!